barPerlman/clonedNewsArticlesApi/README.md

 2. Changed the api/news endpoint to return only one article, as required in the assignment doc.
 3. Enabled cross origin requests.

-## Running Instructions using docker container
+## Instructions for running application using docker container
 This Backend service wraped up as an docker image saved at: https://hub.docker.com/r/barper/news-articles-server Run the following steps to run it as a docker container locally:
 * Prerequisit - verify you have docker engine installed locally.